Actindo-AG/Documentation/POS/Overview/03_Processes.md

 ## POS interactions with other modules

-The following figure shows the
+The following figure shows the data flow between the *Core1 Platform* modules.
+It shows how the data are processed.

 ![POS with other modules](../../Assets/Screenshots/POS/POSBusinessProcess.png "[POS with other modules]")